The Wongery

 Of course, since the content published under the terms of these policies wouldn't be under the Open Game License, I couldn't mix it in with the open content—and vice versa.
 I'd have to have separate pages for the open game license content vs. the fanpage/fair use content.
 Maybe whole separate subspaces.
 But then what could I call them?
 In the case of the Chaosium games, there's a straightforward solution; we could have the BRP tab for the Basic Roleplaying rules and statblocks published under the ORC, and then a separate RuneQuest tab for suggestions on how to use Wongery material with a RuneQuest game, following the Fan Material Policy.
 For Pathfinder things are a bit stickier, because the ruleset and the game don't have separate names; I guess maybe I could have a Golarion tab for material published under the Community Use policy, except that it seems a bit odd to name the tabs after worlds instead of games, and if I'm going to do that should I call the RuneQuest tab Glorantha?
 In any case, it may be best to split the list of role-playing games on the Game page into two: one list for RPGs for which content was provided on the Wongery under the OGL, ORC, CC, or other open licenses, and another list for those for which some free material was available under an appropriate Community Use or Fan Content Policy.
 Some games, like Pathfinder and BRP, would be represented in both lists under different names: in the first for open content, and in the second for material that builds on IP not available under the open game license.

 Or, you know, on second thought, maybe I won't be doing any of that.
 I haven't really totally convinced myself that this would all be completely in keeping with the applicable policies, but even if it is, there's another consideration.
 One thing that makes GURPS especially suited to this kind of treatment is the very nature of the Infinite Worlds setting.
 It already involves, well, if not literally infinite worlds, then at least an awful lot of them, and travel between worlds is a major theme of the setting.
 In contrast, the only major Pathfinder IP that's not usable through the ORC is Golarion, a single, rather generic fantasy world.
 It doesn't seem reasonable or particularly entertaining to say that the single world of Golarion for some reason has portals to every world of the Wongery.
 Well, technically I suppose there are also the other worlds of the Golarion system, Aballon and Akiton and so forth, and that helps some but not much; sure, I could say there's a portal to X'xere in Castrovel, but meh.
 (And okay, there are the planes of the Great Beyond, but the existence of those actually are included as open content—albeit some of them by different names—and while many of the details that have been developed about them are closed content, I wouldn't have to refer to those details just to mention the existence of a portal to one of them.)
 As for RuneQuest, that setting too encompasses just a single world, and one more self-contained than Golarion (albeit much more interesting); portals to other worlds aren't even really a thing in Glorantha, and positing a portal somewhere in Glorantha to each world of the Wongery would be downright silly.
-There just isn't as much scope for connecting all the worlds of the Wongery to Golarion or Glorantha than there is the infinite worlds of the Infinite Worlds.
+There just isn't as much scope for connecting all the worlds of the Wongery to Golarion or Glorantha than there is for the infinite worlds of the Infinite Worlds.
 Sure, it could be fun to be able to say that one of the portals of the Ochamecon leads to a chamber deep within the Sunken Queen on Golarion, or that the eidopolis of Bulemar lies on the coast of far-flung Luathela in Glorantha.
 But I'm not sure it's worth—actually, I'm pretty sure it's not worth—having a whole new subspace just to make a handful of such references.

 So, yeah, over the course of writing this blog post (which I didn't just sit down and write all at once; this post was written piecemeal over the course of three or four days) I think I've changed my mind about the main subject of this post.
 When I first started writing this, I'd basically fully resolved to make use of the appropriate Community Use/Fan Content policies to include pages directly referencing Golarion and Glorantha and suggesting how the Wongery content could be used in them—and to keep looking for other companies that might have similar policies I could likewise so employ.
 But now I think I've decided I'm not going to do that after all; it may be stretching the intent of the policies a bit far, and in any case I don't think there's enough I'd want to include to make it worth the extra subspaces.
 So I guess that makes this whole blog post pointless.